Installing Blinds Cost Guide 2024 - How Much is Fitting Blinds?

 Pricewise, roller blinds generally cost £5 to £15, making them the ideal option if you're on a tight budget.
 Even with the labour price, the cost of installing roller blinds should come to no more than £45 in most cases, although this would depend on where you live.

-There are a very wide range of products available on the market if you're looking for a roller blind, with different designs and colours and various level of light blocking strengths ranging from low-level light filtration to blackout blinds.
-Arguably the most versatile material for roller blinds would be PVC, which is durable, naturally fire- and water-resistant, and can be wiped with ease.
+There is a very wide range of products available on the market if you're looking for a roller blind, with different designs and colours and various levels of light-blocking strengths ranging from low-level light filtration to blackout blinds.
+Arguably, the most versatile material for roller blinds would be PVC, which is durable, naturally fire- and water-resistant, and can be wiped with ease.

 On the contrary, roller blinds simply do not offer the same degree of light control as Venetian blinds, nor are they particularly energy efficient.
 In addition, roller blinds have a tendency to warp over time from repeated use.